Amazinggracee/Awesome-books/README.md

 # 📖 [Awesome-books] <a name="about-project">https://github.com/Amazinggracee/Awesome-books</a>

+# Awesome-books
+This Awesome books project is based on an online website that allows users to add/remove books and their authors from a list of books or to form a library of books which are stored in a local storage.

 In this project, we will built a basic website that allows users to add/remove books from a list.
 We achieved that by using JavaScript objects and arrays.
 We also dynamically modified the DOM and added basic events.

 **[Milestone]**